Seven Student-Athletes Sign Letters of Intent

 Family members, classmates, teammates, coaches, and staff members attended the event at BHS in November.

 “All of them have worked terribly hard on their craft of their sport,” said Nate Merritt, Brighton’s Director of Health, Physical Education and Athletics.
 “They've been great teammates here and we're very proud of what the next steps are going to be for them.
-I can't say enough about what they’ve have done for our program here and the impact their efforts will have for a long time based on the relationships with their teammates and the example that they’ve set for others.”
+I can't say enough about what they’ve done for our program here and the impact their efforts will have for a long time based on the relationships with their teammates and the example that they’ve set for others.”

 Diakova won the Section V Class B and New York State championships in diving in 2019.
 She was named to the All-Greater Rochester First Team in 2019 was named an All-American Diver (top 100 in the country).
 Diakova helped the Barons win three-straight Section V Class B team championships.